Nicholas G. Carr: Career

 Carr's 2010 book, The Shallows, develops this argument further.
 Discussing various examples ranging from Nietzsche's typewriter to London cab drivers' GPS navigators, Carr shows how newly introduced technologies change the way people think, act and live.
 The book focuses on the detrimental influence of the Internet—although it does recognize its beneficial aspects—by investigating how hypertext has contributed to the fragmentation of knowledge.
 When users search the Web, for instance, the context of information can be easily ignored.
 "We don't see the trees," Carr writes.
 "We see twigs and leaves."
 One of Carr's major points is that the change caused by the Internet involves the physical restructuring of the human brain, which he explains using the notion of "neuroplasticity."
 In addition to being a Pulitzer Prize nominee, the book appeared on the New York Times nonfiction bestseller list and has been translated into 17 languages.

 In 2014, Carr published his fourth book, The Glass Cage: Automation and Us, which presents a critical examination of the role of computer automation in contemporary life.
 Spanning historical, technical, economic, and philosophical viewpoints, the book has been widely acclaimed by reviewers, with the New York Times Sunday Book Review terming it "essential."

 In 2016, Carr published Utopia Is Creepy: and Other Provocations, a collection of blog posts, essays, and reviews from 2005 to 2016.
 The book provides a critique of modern American techno-utopianism, which TIME magazine said "punches a hole in Silicon Valley cultural hubris."
+In 2025, Carr published Superbloom: How Technologies of Connection Tear Us Apart, which presents a critique of social media's impact on contemporary society.

+Carr has been executive editor of the Harvard Business Review.
+He has also served as a member of the editorial board of advisors of Encyclopædia Britannica.
 In 2019, Carr was the Richmond Visiting Professor of Sociology at Williams College.

-Earlier in his career, Carr was executive editor of the Harvard Business Review.
-He has also served as a member of the editorial board of advisors of Encyclopædia Britannica.